Agent

 Configuration

-To configure an Agent, you need to provide:
+To configure an Agent, provide:

 Agent Without Tools